-11. Abatements and subsidies for the same purpose as the grants in this program will be factored into the determination of eligibility and the calculation of grant amounts for all types of grants.
+11. Abatements and subsidies for the same purpose as the grants in this program were factored into determinations of eligibility and the calculation of grant amounts for all types of grants.

 Program Estimates

 Estimated number of units included in the program: